Things to do

 The greater Oudtshoorn area is well known for its beautiful Cango Caves, the breathtaking Swartberg Pass and the magnificent Meiringspoort.
 Also worth visiting, are the many museums in Oudtshoorn, like the CP Nel Museum, the Le Roux Townhouse and Arbeitsgenot.
 Let us assist you with planning your day and optimising your stay in Oudtshoorn.

-Meerkat Encounter
+Meerkat Safari

-Things to do in the area.
+Things to do in the area

 Swartberg Pass and Prins Albert